-The EIB-EIF support instruments and the EIB-managed EFSI (considered more as a support scheme rather than instrument100) are increasingly involved in R&I. The Bank group offer loans to countries and for projects, which are "bankable" i.e. able to generate revenue to repay the loan.
+The EIB-EIF support instruments and the EIB-managed EFSI (considered more as a support scheme rather than instrument) are increasingly involved in R&I. The Bank group offer loans to countries and for projects, which are "bankable" i.e. able to generate revenue to repay the loan.
 Unlike ESIF, if the Bank's loans to Member States are used for H2020 cofunding they count as national funds, since they have to be repaid by the Member State.

 At the same time the EIB manages the InnovFin instrument of H2020 in the context of its EFSI mandate.
 The Bank created the InnovFin (EU Finance for Innovators) and a corresponding Innovation Advisory Board (InnovFin Advisory).
 The function of the Board is to help potential (private and public) applicants for EIB loans to prepare a bankable business plan in order to ensure loans respecting the EIB rules.
 The successful implementation of this type of advisory services are explicit synergies between the EIB and national R&I capabilities and performance.
-The InnovFin instrument under Horizon 2020 promotes firms pursuing research and innovation and has a leverage target of 9 times101.
-Of particular interest for the MLE is the InnovFin Emerging Innovators, which bridges the research and innovation (R&I)
+The InnovFin instrument under Horizon 2020 promotes firms pursuing research and innovation and has a leverage target of 9 times (Ferry et al., 2016, p.
+41-42).
+Of particular interest for the MLE is the InnovFin Emerging Innovators, which bridges the research and innovation (R&I) investment gap in EU Member States which are labelled as Moderate Innovators and Modest Innovators in the European Innovators Georeboard and Horizon 2020 Associated Countries.
+The InnovFin Emerging Innovators improves availability of risk finance for fast-growing or R&I-driven enterprises, R&I infrastructures, innovation-enabling infrastructures and other entities.